pirelenito/js_that_lives_on/slides/project_organization.md

 * domain/deck.js

 --
-# Code, style and templates in the same place.
+# Code, style and templates in the same place

 --
 # What about that underline?